-Some of the sunniest states in the U.S. are actively blocking rooftop solar development through overtly lacking and destructive policy landscapes, according to a report from the Center for Biological Diversity, a nonprofit conservation group.
+Some of the sunniest states in the U.S. are actively blocking rooftop solar development through overtly lacking and destructive policy landscapes, according to report from the Center for Biological Diversity, a nonprofit conservation group.

 The report highlights 10 states – Alabama, Florida, Georgia, Indiana, Michigan, Oklahoma, Tennessee, Texas, Virginia and Wisconsin – that account for more than 35% of the total rooftop solar technical potential in the contiguous U.S. but represent less than 6% of total installed distributed solar capacity.